vidjil/vidjil/doc/server.md

 By default, accounts are local to the Vidjil server.

-An experimental integration to LDAP servers is now available (`LDAP` variable in defs.py).
+An experimental integration to LDAP servers is now available (`USE_LDAP` variable in .env files).
 Contact us if you need help in setting up such an authentication.

 ### Network